WebOfTrustInfo/rwot1-sf/README.md

 * A specific problem that they wanted to solve with a web-of-trust solution, and why current solutions (PGP or CA-based PKI) can't address the problem?
 *  A specific solution related to the web-of-trust that you'd like others to use or contribute to?

-Please see the [Advanced Readings README](topics-and-advance-readings/README.md) for a listing of all of the papers.
+Please see the [Advance Readings README](topics-and-advance-readings/README.md) for a listing of all of the papers.

 ## Completed Papers